Implementing Exponential Backoff for Serial Timeout Handling

 self.port.write(command)

-# read_until blocks until terminator or port.timeout expires
+# read_until blocks until the terminator arrives or port.timeout

 response = self.port.read_until(terminator)